-Subject to compliance by the Authority with certain covenants, in the opinion of Chapman and Cutler LLP, Bond Counsel, under present law, interest on the 2015B Bonds is excludable from gross income of the owners thereof for federal income tax purposes and is not included as an item of tax preference in computing the federal alternative minimum tax for individuals and corporations, but such interest is taken into account in computing an adjustment used in determining the federal alternative minimum tax for certain corporations.
-Interest on the 2015B Bonds is not exempt from present State of Illinois income taxes.
-See "TAX MATTERS" herein for a more complete discussion.
+In the opinion of Mayer Brown LLP, Bond Counsel, under existing law, if there is continuing compliance with certain requirements of the Internal Revenue Code of 1986, interest on the 2016A Bonds will not be includable in gross income for federal income tax purposes.
+Interest on the 2016A Bonds is not required to be included as an item of tax preference for purposes of computing individual or corporate "alternative minimum taxable income" but is includable in corporate earnings and profits for purposes of the corporate alternative minimum tax.
+Interest on the 2016A Bonds is not exempt from present Illinois income taxes.
+See "TAX MATTERS" herein.

-\$400,000,000 THE ILLINOIS STATE TOLL HIGHWAY AUTHORITY

-Toll Highway Senior Revenue Bonds, 2015 Series B
+\$333,060,000 THE ILLINOIS STATE TOLL HIGHWAY AUTHORITY Toll Highway Senior Revenue Bonds, 2016 Series A (Refunding)